acasaccia/bem-test/README.md

 # An introduction to BEM naming convention

-pokemon-network-care a tiny application to test the BEM naming convention
+with *pokemon-network-care*: a tiny application to test the BEM naming convention

 ---